 MG Motors announced plans to develop an improved battery for their upcoming electric SUV ZS EV in India, which will feature a 73 kWh capacity and a theoretical range of 500 km.
 The manufacturer added that it will weigh the same as the current 44.6 kWh version.
 Weiterlesen

 VW announces the ID.
 Space Vizzion

-VW brand releases electric car roadmap for China
+VW brand reveals electric car roadmap for China

-The Volkswagen Group’s core brand VW publishes details on its electric vehicle roadmap in China.
+The Volkswagen Group’s core brand VW has now revealed the details of its electric vehicle roadmap in China.
 To start with, VW wants to deliver 300,000 electrified models to Chinese customers as early as next year.
 By 2025, the figure is expected to rise to around one million.
+Weiterlesen

 ABB buys up China’s Chargedot